 Snapchat’s Gen Y, Millennial audience helps deliver 39% YoY lift in revenue

-Snapchat has been able to stabilize users for two consecutive quarters now, increasing DAUs by 2% to 190 million in the first quarter of 2019.
-As of March, Snapchat claims to reach 90% of all 13 to 24-year-olds in the U.S. and 75% of 13 to 34-year-olds.
+Snapchat has been able to stabilize users for two consecutive quarters now.
+Snapchat increased DAUs by 2% to 190 million in the first quarter of 2019.
+As of March, Snapchat claims to reach 90% of all 13 to 24-year-olds in the U.S. They social media giant reaches 75% of 13 to 34-year-olds.

 Snap Inc. reported $320 million in revenue for the first quarter of 2019, a 39% year-over-year increase.
 Read more about Snapchat’s success at Marketing Land.